 1 tbsp (15 mL) lemon juice

 1/2 cup (250 mL) each: canola oil, truffle oil

 In this order, add egg, garlic, lemon juice, salt, pepper and canola oil to tall, narrow beaker.
 Place blade of immersion blender over yolk, touching bottom of beaker.
 Turn on blender.
 Once streaks of mayonnaise appear at bottom of beaker, slowly pull blender upwards until ingredients are almost emulsified.
-Add truffle oil, turn on blender, quickly pull it upwards until thick, creamy aioli forms, then immediately turn it off.
+Add truffle oil, turn on blender, quickly pull it upwards until ingredients emulsify into fluffy, cream-coloured mayonnaise, then immediately turn it off.
 Stir in remaining small streaks of oil.

 Makes 1-1/4 cups (300 mL).